coon-js/extjs-lib-core/docs/README.md

 ## Best practices
 It is recommended to use the `packages`-section of the application configuration to make sure configuration can be edited at a central place.
-Specifying the `packages`-section in the application configuration file will make sure that packages configurations defined here completely overwrite the settings found in their original _package.json_.
+Specifying the `packages`-section in the application configuration file will make sure that package configurations defined here completely overwrite the settings found in their original _package.json_.
 Configuration of packages in the application configuration is the same as configuring packages in their associated _package.json_, except for section-keys used.